Vision-aided Dynamic Quadrupedal Locomotion on Discrete Terrain using Motion Libraries: Approach

-We now present our proposed approach of trajectory optimization and low-level robot control using geometric model predictive control.
-We build a gait library consisting of gaits parametrized by step length and optimized to minimize the total torque over a trajectory given dynamics and periodicity constraints.
-Next, we present a model-based low-level controller that takes optimized CoM velocities and footstep locations from the gait library to generate desired joint torques that are applied on the robot.
-Lastly, we describe the localization and mapping framework we use for terrain mapping in real-world experiments.
+We now present our proposed approach of trajectory optimization and model-based low-level robot control using geometric MPC.
+We begin by building a motion library consisting of gaits parametrized by step length and optimized to minimize the total energy over a step, subject to dynamics and periodicity constraints.
+The low-level controller takes optimized CoM trajectories and footstep locations from the gait library to generate desired joint torques that are applied on the robot.
+Lastly, we describe the localization and terrain mapping framework we use in real-world experiments.